 Kos has 5000 years of history and cosmopolitan character.
 Famously the birthplace of Hippocrates, walk in his footsteps at the Asclepeion – the Temple of Healing - where he is said to have trained.
 Cycle routes over mountains or around the coast and cool off with a swim.
 Visit Nerantzia castle in the harbour of Kos Town with panoramic views from the castle walls.
 Be pampered at the Artemis Hammam and Spa in Tigaki.
 Have lunch at the Agios Theologos beach in Kefalos Bay and laze on the beach until sunset.

 The affluent island of Kalymnos made its fortune from sea sponges and its legacy can be seen in the old mansions and sea-god statues.
 Buy your own natural sea sponge from the stalls on the harbour.
-Go diving or head to any one of the beautiful beaches, lapped by water covering every shade of blue and green you can imagine.
+Go diving from the yacht or head to any one of the beautiful beaches, lapped by water covering every shade of blue and green you can imagine.
 Photograph the more unusual red roofed churches on Kalymnos.
 The island is a rock climber's dream and is home to the International Climbers' Festival.

 With its myriad of small coves and bays Leros, is ideal for a day on or in the water.
 Kayak to pretty seaside villages.
 Paddleboard to hidden coves and islets.
 Go diving on the many shipwrecks around the island or snorkel the reefs.
 Experience the absolute tranquillity in the pine forests and hills - once the hunting grounds of the goddess Artemis.
 Visit the many historical sights such as the castle of Brouzi and Panayia.
-End the day in a typical fish taverna on a beach or have a quiet dinner onboard.
+End the day in a typical fish taverna on a beach or have a quiet dinner onboard the yacht.

 The beautiful island of Patmos is unspoilt.
 It is designated a "Holy Island" by the Greek Parliament and a World Heritage Site by UNESCO.
 Take the tender to Psili Ammos beach, only accessible by boat.
 See the grotto where it is said St John had the visions recorded in the Book of Revelation.
 Visit the monastery in his name.
 Walk down to Skála, the island's port.
 Find shops to explore and restaurants to sample: try Tsipouradiko with tables on the sand or stylish Ginger Gastrobar for elegant gourmet food and great cocktails.